workshop-depot/Servo/README.md

 You can also set things like service name and description in `App.config`.

+## V 0.9

+Some settings added and project structure changed; keeping in mind to not breaking things as much as possible.

 ## V 0.8

 Help for command line shows a dialog now.